BasisResearch/millipede/README.md

                      /\/\/\/\/\/\/\/\/\/\ `---
 ```

+millipede is a PyTorch-based library for Bayesian variable selection that can be run on both CPU and GPU and
+can handle datasets with numbers of data points and covariates in the tens of thousands or more.

 ## What is Bayesian variable selection?

 Bayesian variable selection is a model-based approach for identifying parsimonious explanations of observed data.